abhishek-kumar-code/Redfish_Public/Specification.md

 There are three types of events generated in a Redfish Service - life cycle, alert, and metric report.
 This method of eventing has been deprecated in the Redfish Schema.

-Life cycle events occur when resources are created, modified, or destroyed.
-Not every resource modification results in an event, similar to when ETags are changed.
-Also, implementations may not send an event for every resource change.
-For example, more events than can fit in a scalable interface would be sent if an event is sent either for every Ethernet packet that is received or every time a sensor changes one degree.
+Life cycle events happen when resources are created, modified or destroyed.
+Not every modification of a resource will result in an event - this is similar to when ETags are changed and implementations may not send an event for every resource change.
+For instance, if an event was sent for every Ethernet packet received or every time a sensor changed 1 degree, this could result in more events than fits a scalable interface.
 This event usually indicates the resource that changed as well as, optionally, any properties that changed.

 Alert events happen when a resource needs to indicate an event of some significance.
 This may be either directly or indirectly pertaining to the resource.
 This style of event usually adopts a message registry approach similar to extended error handling in that a MessageId will be included.
-Examples of this kind of event are when a chassis is opened, button is pushed, cable is unplugged, or threshold exceeded.
+Examples of this kind of event are when a chassis is opened, button is pushed, cable is unplugged or threshold exceeded.
 These events usually do not correspond well to life cycle type events hence they have their own category.

 Metric report events happen when the TelemetryService has generated a new Metric Report or updated an existing Metric Report.
 These types of events shall be generated as specified by the MetricReportDefinition resources found subordinate to the TelemetryService.
 This can be defined to be done on a periodic basis, on demand, or when changes in the metric properties are detected.
 See the Redfish MetricReportDefinition Schema for full details.

 #### Ways to register for events

-Event subscriptions can be subscribed to by specifying a RegistryPrefixes, ResourceTypes, OriginResources (including SubordinateResources) property to filter events to any EventDestination.
+Event subscriptions can be subscribed to by specifying a RegistryPrefixes, ResourceTypes, OriginResources (including SubordinateResources) property in order to filter events to any EventDestination.
 An EventFormatType can also be specified.

 The RegistryPrefixes property has the list of message registries that the service provides and that the subscriber would like messages corresponding to.
 The values of this property are the values of the RegistryPrefix and can be standard or OEM message registries.
 It acts like a filter, only sending messages to the subscriber if the RegistryPrefix in the subscription matches the RegistryPrefix of the registry.
 This value does not include the version of the registry.
 If this value is empty when subscribing, the subscriber can receive messages from any registry.